kellyngsf/valo_teams/README.md

 </p>

 ## Analysis
+For easy access to valo_teams.html (coded in R), click on this link: https://kellyngsf.github.io/valo_teams/valo_teams.html.

 After collecting the data, the package “lpSolve” in R was used to analyse the data set.
 Firstly, the objective function was defined with the relative weights as discussed earlier.
 ```
 objective_function_coefficients <- c(data$ACS * 0.5 + data$KDR * 0.3 + data$clutch_rate * 0.2)